mgattozzi/mgattozzi/src/client/app/posts/rust-is.md

 contribute.
 It is all of these things and more because of the people who work on it.

 Rust is more then just a language.
-Its the community involved in fostering its growth in a way that I've rarely seen and one that makes me want to stick around and get others to use it because I know they will enjoy working with some incredible, welcoming, and warm people that
+It is the community involved in fostering its growth in a way that I've rarely seen and one that makes me want to stick around and get others to use it because I know they will enjoy working with some incredible, welcoming, and warm people that